 All work toward a master’s degree, including transferred credits, course work, thesis (if required), and all examinations, must be completed within seven years.

-For information on graduate research assistantships (GRA) at OSU visit the Graduate School Website.
+For information see the Graduate School's graduate assistantships page.
 Research assistantships are determined by individual faculty members who have research grant funding, interested applicants must contact faculty directly.

 An Online MPH Program is currently in development.
 More information will be provided here when it is available.